2023 Sun Court Application

 According to the 1938 Sun Bowl game program, “The social side of the Sun Carnival centers around the Coronation of the Sun Queen with Ladies-In-Waiting and her Royal Court of Princesses from all the cities of the Sun Empire and the Grand Ball tendered by the Association in honor of Her Majesty and Court.”

 In the early years of the coronation, about 30 young women were part of the formal coronation, and each participant represented an organization.

-Today, from five-to-nine or more individuals are chosen for the court, including one queen.
-Selection is based on poise, appearance, personality, communication and interpersonal skills and the ability to demonstrate knowledge of El Paso.
+Today, from 10-to-14 individuals are chosen for the court, including one queen.
+Selection is based on poise, appearance, personality, communication and interpersonal skills, and the ability to demonstrate knowledge of El Paso.
 Contestants must be enrolled as full-time students.

-Princesses and the queen serve as ambassadors for the city of El Paso.
-They volunteer at various community events and make appearances at the Western Refining College All-America Golf Classic, FirstLight Sun Bowl Parade, WestStar Bank Don Haskins Sun Bowl Basketball Invitational, Hyundai Sun Bowl Game, Academy Sports + Outdoors Sun Bowl International Soccer Tournament, the Helen of Troy Sun Court Charm Camp and other events throughout the year.
+The Sun Court serves as ambassadors for the city of El Paso.
+They volunteer at various community events and make appearances at the All-America Golf Classic, Glasheen, Valles & Inderman Injury Lawyers Sun Bowl Parade, WestStar Don Haskins Sun Bowl Invitational, Tony the Tiger Sun Bowl Game, Sun Bowl Flag Football Tournament, the Sun Court Charm Camp and other events throughout the year.

 Marissa Rascon-Arriaga Sun Princess

 Jaqueline Sandoval Sun Princess